Trade shows and events are a major time, effort, and financial investment for companies.

 - Face-to-face interaction with prospects

 With the power of the internet boosting their decision-making power, buyers don't need trade shows as much as they used to in order to find and compare vendors.
 So how can you maximize your effectiveness at these events to get the most ROI?
 Employ Inbound Marketing tactics.

-Simply by being present at a trade shows increases the visibility of your brand and has the potential to generate leads, highly qualified or not, but when you integrate the Inbound Methodology within your trade show strategy, you’ll expand reach beyond the first two stages of awareness and consideration.
+Simply being present at a trade show increases the visibility of your brand and has the potential to generate leads, highly qualified or not.
+However, when you integrate the Inbound Methodology within your trade show strategy, you’ll expand reach beyond the first two stages of awareness and consideration.